Last updated on : 12 Jul, 2025

 Pears are another fruit species rich in fibre.
 A medium-sized pear provides about 5.5 grams of fibre.

-Berries are a sweet treat that’s high in fibre.
+Berries are a sweet treat high in fibre.
 A cup of raspberries offers about 8 grams of fibre, while the same serving size of blackberries provides around 7.6 grams.

 Nuts and seeds provide not only fibre but also healthy fats and protein.